lucasctsb/python-tools/README.md

-# Python Tools
+# Python tools
-This repository will host some useful tools I wrote in python.
+This repository contains useful tools written in Python.
+Each tool in this repository has its own directory.